lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 authentication such as cookies, Basic authentication, or Digest authentication.

-> Clients and servers are expected to follow the other rules and restrictions in {{HTTP}}.
+> Clients and servers are expected to follow other rules and restrictions in {{HTTP}}.
 Note that some of those rules are for HTTP methods other than POST; clearly, only the rules that apply to POST are relevant for this specification.